alexweeman28/trumanshow-gnuradio/README.md

 Once the steps above are complete, the system can be tested with the included flow graph: ```fm_radio.grc```

 This flow graph can be viewed (and run) in GNU Radio Companion ```gnuradio-companion```, which is the GUI application used to build gnuradio flow graphs.

+## Streaming the Radio Signal
+Additional software required:
+* lame (MP3 encoder)
+* vlc (all-around awesome FOSS multi-media giant)
+Steps:
+1. Create a named pipe with a .wav extension in the same directory where the grc file lives: wmea.wav
+2. In this same directory, start lame, specifying the input and output file names: $ lame wmea.wav wmean.mp3
+3. Run the stream_fm_radio.grc flow file.
+4. Start VLC and set up streaming using the wizard: Media->Stream